epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

 when the contract entry-point returns a C# `object`, but the specific operation being invoked returns a strongly-typed value.

-Note, it is possible for Neo smart contracts to have multiple return values.
+Note, it is possible for EpicChain smart contracts to have multiple return values.
 Smart contracts compiled from C# always have a single return value, but the configuration property name is plural and the value must be an array.